alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 ### Vicky Teinaki (Student Loans Company)

 Vicky is a designer and UX Lead at Student Loans Company.
-She’s worked at the Government Digital Service, Department of Work and Pensions, and HM Revenue & Customs.
-Vicky has worked as a user researcher and interaction designer.
-Vicky has a background as a developer, having done Drupal and WordPress theming and module/plugin development.
+She’s worked across UK Government at Government Digital Service, Department of Work and Pensions, and HM Revenue & Customs as a user researcher and interaction designer.
+Vicky also has a background as a developer, having done Drupal, WordPress theming, and module/plugin development.

 ### Ellis Capon (Just Eat)

-To be confirmed
+Ellis is a product person on the design system at Just Eat, making your experience when ordering that post night out Maccy D’s just that little bit better.

 ### Janice Hannaway (ResearchU)